Child access prevention law: Studies

 A survey published by Johns Hopkins Bloomberg School of Public Health estimated that 54% of gun owners in the United States had unsafe storage of guns.
 Additionally, Harvard T.H.
 Chan School of Public Health has estimated that some 380,000 guns are stolen annually from gun owners in the United States.
 In a separate study, the US Bureau of Alcohol, Tobacco, Firearms and Explosives estimated that 18,394 guns were lost of stolen by licensed gun retailers.

-According to the article on "child access prevention law", There are different level of laws that are enforced when it comes to CAP, but the highest and probably most severe one is the laws that inflict criminal liability when a firearm that wasn’t kept in a safely manner is gained access to by a child.
-The law says that if a gun that was negligently stored get used by a minor to injure or kill someone, the owner of the firearm will be responsible therefore he will be fined, put to prison, or even in some cases both.
+Child access prevention laws vary in scope, but stricter versions impose criminal liability when a minor is likely to gain access to a negligently stored firearm.
+Safe-storage guidance commonly recommends that firearms be stored locked and unloaded, with ammunition secured separately, to reduce unauthorized access by children and other at-risk individuals.

 CAP laws, along with other strict firearm laws, are also associated with lower rates of unsafe gun storage among parents of preschool-age children.
 These laws are not always applied whenever they could be, and sometimes minors are charged instead.

 In regard to the effects of CAP laws on schools, a study using data from the Youth Risk Behavior Survey for 1993-2013 found that CAP laws lead to an 18.5% decrease in the rate of gun carrying.
 The study also found a 19% decrease in students being threatened or injured with a weapon on school property.
 As July 2004, the US Secret Service and US Department of Education published a study examining 37 school shootings from 1974-2000 that found that in more than 65% of cases, the attacker got the gun from his or her own home or that of a relative.
 However, the study finds no evidence of a link between CAP laws and an increased or decrease in school shootings.